Pregnancy Induced Hypertension

 Who’s at Risk for PIH?

-- Women whose mother or sisters had PIH
+- Women whose mothers or sisters had PIH

 - Women who had high blood pressure or kidney disease before becoming pregnant